 SURREAL ADVENTURES

-ELYSIUM'S PASSAGE: SURREAL ADVENTURES is the fourth novel in the ELYSIUM'S PASSAGE novel series.
-The projected release date is the summer of 2025, the sequel to ELYSIUM'S PASSAGE: QUANTUM LEAPS.
+ELYSIUM'S PASSAGE: SURREAL ADVENTURES is the fourth novel in the ELYSIUM'S PASSAGE series, the sequel to ELYSIUM'S PASSAGE: QUANTUM LEAPS.
+The projected release date is in the fall of 2025.

 The plot of SURREAL ADVENTURES continues where QUANTUM LEAPS leaves off.
-The narrative becomes even more intriguing with its interwoven themes and delightful complexities.
-The pace picks up momentum as James, the narrator and central character, continues along this strange adventure towards some unknown destiny.
-The promise of romance is not far away, as some very peculiar events and surreal encounters begin to occur in his alternate dimension of reality.
+The narrative becomes even more intriguing with its interwoven themes and complexities.
+The pace picks up momentum as James, the narrator and central character, continues along this surreal adventure towards some unknown destiny.
+The promise of romance is not far away, as some very peculiar events and encounters continue to occur in his alternate dimension of reality, while his physical body remains in a coma in London

 As a preview of the novel, I've included below the first few chapters of the novel